-Kalymnos is a top destination for fitness lovers and rock climbing fanatics.
+Kalymnos is a top destination for fitness lovers and rock-climbing fanatics.

 The island is home to more than 3,500 climbing routes that are pre-equipped with permanent drilled-in bolts.
 All that’s required for climbing are appropriate footwear, rope, and quickdraws (slings with two carabiners to attach the rope to the bolts).

 Kalymnos also possesses vast tracts of unexplored rocky terrain.
-As experts agree, even although it’s never without some risk, as accidents are bound to happen, it is one of the safer forms of climbing.
+As experts agree, even though it’s never without some risk, as accidents are bound to happen, it is one of the safer forms of climbing.

 These are the reasons why climbers of various age and ability are attracted to Kalymnos.